PeopleDispose/public-cv/README.md

 ## Some commands reminder

-* `\companyexperience` - New extry in company/project/etc. worth to separate as new entry in CV.<br>
+* `\companyexperience` - New record in company/project/etc. assignment worth to separate as new entry in CV.<br>
 Usage:
 ```tex
 \companyexperience{